Your sickness has not lessened who you are, but has added to it. ~ Emily J. Maurits

 Dear Parent with Chronic Illness,

-In loving, you have taught your child how to love.
-In being imperfect, you have trained your child to seek perfection only in God.
-And in being sick, you have shown your child how to genuinely live this life with all its ups and downs.
+• In being sick, you have shown your child how to live this life genuinely with all its ups and downs.

-Dear Parent with chronic illness, you are loved, and your sickness has not lessened who you are, but has added to it.
+Dear Parent with chronic illness, you are loved, and your sickness has not lessened who you are but has added to it.
+Illness is not a good thing, but it has brought good even if you can’t see it yet.

 Much love,

-Child of a Chronically Ill Parent
+Child of a Chronically-Ill Parent

 Emily J. Maurits

-Chronic Joy® Contributing Writer
+Contributing Writer

-After working for several years in the public health sector, Emily is now studying theology.
-She believes we are all called to love suffering people, because that's what Jesus did.
-She is passionate about equipping and encouraging others to do just that, and founded www.calledtowatch.com for the family and friends of those with chronic illnesses.
-As well as uncovering God's presence in the chaos of life, she enjoys reading, running, and writing, with her memoir coming out next year.
+After working for several years in public health, Emily is studying theology.
+She believes we are all called to love suffering people because it is what Jesus did.
+She is passionate about equipping and encouraging others to do just that and founded calledtowatch.com for the family and friends of those with chronic illness.
+As well as uncovering God's presence in the chaos of life, she enjoys reading, running, and writing.
+Check out her memoir Two Sisters & a Brain Tumour.